Jemima Kirke Gets Real About Drug & Alcohol Abuse

 She outlined the difference while speaking on Anna David's Recover Girl podcast.
-The episode centred around Kirke's issues with substances of all kinds.
-Though Kirke admits that she needed treatment, she drew the line between saying that she needed to repress things and used alcohol as a tool.
+The episode centered around Kirke's issues with substances of all kinds.
+Though Kirke admits that she needed treatment, she drew the line between saying that she needed to repress things and using alcohol as a tool.

 Advertisement